 - Washington Post “America’s Most Challenging High Schools”

-- Advanced Placement’s “AP Honor Roll” six consecutive years
+- Advanced Placement’s “AP Honor Roll” nine consecutive years

 |Speech/language early services||21|